Herald: A Natural Language Annotated Lean 4 Dataset: Experiments

 \section{Experiments}

 We conduct extensive experiments to evaluate the Herald dataset and translator.
 In Section \ref{subsec:statement-formalizing-model}, we test the Herald translator on three statement datasets from different topics and compare its performance with other formalization models.
 Section \ref{subsec:case-study} assesses the quality of the Herald dataset through expert inspection, while in Section \ref{subsec:auto-formalization-example}, we apply our autoformalization pipeline to a section of the Stack Project and analyze the results.
+Ablation study on the two augmentation methods is presented in Appendix \ref{sec:ablation}.